Thousands of North Texas students will march for their lives to protest gun violence

 Organizers of the march in Fort Worth said their permit lists a crowd estimate of 10,000.
 The March For Our Lives Fort Worth Facebook lists more than 1,300 people who plan to attend.
 Fort Worth school board members Anael Luebanos and Ann Sutherland said they plan to attend the march.

-Sutherland urged people to participate in the march via Facebook.
+Sutherland urged people via Facebook to participate in the event.
 She said local school leaders are working to heed the concerns raised by student activists, but the issue of gun violence must be largely addressed by lawmakers.

 "Where is the hammer?"
 Sutherland said.
 "How are we going to convince lawmakers to take action?"

-Before the march begins the Democratic precinct conventions will be held Saturday starting at 9 a.,m. at the Tarrant County College South Campus, 5301 Campus Drive in Fort Worth.
+Before the march begins the Democratic Party will stage precinct conventions Saturday starting at 9 a.,m. at the Tarrant County College South Campus, 5301 Campus Drive in Fort Worth.
 Organizers of the conventions say march participants can attend both events.

-They encourage potential delegates to show up at the precinct conventions, and register, then go attend the march.
-When that's over, they can come and catch up with the conventions, said Deborah Peoples, who heads the Tarrant County Democratic Party.
+They encourage potential delegates to show up at the precinct conventions and register, then go attend the march.
+When that's over, they back can come and catch up with the conventions, said Deborah Peoples, who heads the Tarrant County Democratic Party.

-Staff writer Anna Tinsley contributed to this report, which contains information from the Star-Telegram archives.
+Staff writer Anna Tinsley contributed to this report, which includes information from the Star-Telegram archives.

 Comments